 - Market regulations

 Where can you find this information?
 You can start with these sites for market research for general market data.
 Then you’ll need to pinpoint sources of market information for your client’s specific industry.
-Look for industry journals, which often report on emerging trends and issue state-of-the-industry data.
+Look for industry journals that often report emerging trends and issue state-of-the-industry data.

 A Digital Marketing SWOT Analysis Example